Mafia–Camorra War: The Camorra plot

-With the death of Joe DeMarco, the Morello organization was able to open up Lower Manhattan to their gambling operations.
-However, to the Morello's chagrin, the Camorra organization also grabbed the opportunity and opened a couple of their own gambling houses in Lower Manhattan.
-Since the Morello goal had been a monopoly on gambling in the area, the stage was set for conflict.
+With Joe DeMarco's death, the Morello organization was able to open up Lower Manhattan to its gambling operations.
+However, to Morello's chagrin, the Camorra organization also grabbed the opportunity and opened a couple of its gambling houses in Lower Manhattan.
+Since Morello's goal had been a monopoly on gambling in the area, the stage was set for conflict.

 On the other side of the East River, the Neapolitan gangs were also getting ambitious.
 Allessandro Vollero, a top Navy Street leader, had never been happy with cooperating with the Morellos on the DeMarco hit.
 He now decided to break their alliance.
 A meeting was held in Philadelphia between Navy Gang representatives and the Camorra leadership about hitting the Morellos and taking complete control of Manhattan.
-After discussing it with Camorra boss Ricci the two groups agreed to an alliance.
+After discussing it with Camorra boss Ricci, the two groups agreed to form an alliance.

 The Navy Gang and the Camorra developed a plan to lure the leaders of the Morello gang to another meeting in Brooklyn, only to ambush and murder them.

 The Morello hit

-On September 7, 1916, Nicholas Morello and Charles Ubriaco were lured in a trap while being invited to a chat with Morano and Navy Street gang boss Lauritano.
+On September 7, 1916, Nicholas Morello and Charles Ubriaco were lured into a trap while being invited to a chat with Morano and Navy Street gang boss Lauritano.
 Terranova and Ubriaco were shot and killed.
-Subsequently, they went after other East Harlem gang leaders, killing Giuseppe Verrazano at Joseph Conti's Italian Gardens Restaurant at 341 Broome Street October 6th 1916, but were unable to reach the Morellos who stayed close to their house in East 116th Street.
+Subsequently, they went after other East Harlem gang leaders, killing Giuseppe Verrazano at Joseph Conti's Italian Gardens Restaurant at 341 Broome Street on October 6, 1916, but were unable to reach the Morellos, who stayed close to their house in East 116th Street.

-The Neapolitans did not fear police investigations because they paid off police officers and omertà prevented witnesses to step forward.
-However, in May 1917, Ralph Daniello, aka 'The Barber', a member of the Navy Street gang who had been present at the meetings to decide on the murders, began to tell the police everything he knew about Morano, the Neapolitan gangs, and the recent murders.
+The Neapolitans did not fear police investigations because they paid off police officers and omertà prevented witnesses from stepping forward.
+However, in May 1917, Ralph Daniello, aka 'The Barber,' a member of the Navy Street gang who had been present at the meetings to decide on the murders, began to tell the police everything he knew about Morano, the Neapolitan gangs, and the recent murders.